twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **OutlineFormat** – Used with **Exchange Glyph Outlines: Preferred outline format**.
 Default is Don't change it, but use quadratic with new contours.

 ### Externals (used in Tools: Launch Externals; added in version 4.5)
-There are three built-in external programs: **MainType** (version 5.6 & above, it hides if not installed), **Fonts Folder** (not linked to the same folder in Control Panel) and **Character Map** (removable in Windows 95, 98, ME and XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows 2000 as administrator by deleting `charmap.exe` – executable file and `charmap.chm` or `charmap.hlp` – help documentation or in Windows Vista & above by taking ownership and deleting `charmap.exe` – executable file and `charmap.exe.mui` – translated strings used by language packs).
+There are three built-in external programs: **MainType** (version 5.6 & above, it hides if not installed), **Fonts Folder** (not linked to the same folder in Control Panel) and **Character Map** (removable in Windows 95, 98, ME and XP via **Control Panel: Add/Remove Programs: Add/Remove Windows Features: Components: Accessories and Utilities: Accessories: Character Map** or in Windows 2000 as administrator by deleting `charmap.exe` – executable file and `charmap.chm` or `charmap.hlp` – help documentation or in Windows Vista & above by taking ownership and deleting `charmap.exe` – executable file and `charmap.exe.mui` – resource files based on the operating system's language pack).
 * **Location#** – The last character has three values.
 Default is empty.
 * **Title#** – The last character has three values.
 Default is **External #** whereas # is a number.